David Southwick: Policy positions

 In a 2018 conscience vote, Southwick voted against the legalisation of voluntary assisted dying.

-During the 2018 Victorian state election, Southwick opposed the Safe Schools anti-bullying program, claiming “really young children [are] being exposed to sexual education”.
+During the 2018 Victorian state election, Southwick opposed the Safe Schools anti-bullying program, claiming "really young children [are] being exposed to sexual education".
 In 2019, Southwick voted against a bill that would allow transgender people to change their gender on their birth certificate.

-In 2020, Southwick was critical of the Victorian Department of Education for antisemitic and anti-Israeli bullying in a Melbourne school, accusing the Department of “systemic failings”.
+In 2020, Southwick was critical of the Victorian Department of Education for antisemitic and anti-Israeli bullying in a Melbourne school, accusing the Department of "systemic failings".

 Southwick criticised the government for its response to the COVID-19 pandemic, claiming that mismanagement of hotel quarantine caused the death of 800 Victorians.

 Amidst the 2022 Victorian state election campaign, The Guardian reported that video ads posted by Southwick's campaign to social media featured his employees, including his campaign manager, without disclosure of their connection to Southwick.
 When asked by a journalist if the videos were misleading, opposition leader Matthew Guy disagreed, stating that Southwick worked hard as a local MP.

-On 14 October 2025, Southwick was one of a number of Liberal MPs who applauded the speeches of Aboriginal activists who spoke in favour of treaty, during parliamentary debate on the Statewide Treaty Bill 2025.
+On 14 October 2025, Southwick was one of several Liberal MPs who applauded the speeches of Aboriginal activists who spoke in favour of treaty, during parliamentary debate on the Statewide Treaty Bill 2025.